pkp/vagrant/README.md

 the `args` part of `vm.config.provision`.
 For example, use `omp stable-3_2_1` to test the OMP 3.2.1 stable branch.

-(This image currently supports OJS, OMP, and OPS 3.2.0 or newer.)
+(This image currently supports OJS, OMP, and OPS 3.2.0 or newer.
+Older versions may be supported by other branches of this repo, e.g. `stable-3_1_2`.)

 ## Prerequisites